Fripp Island, South Carolina: Flora

-Most of the island's trees are loblolly pine, though there are some hardwood live oak and magnolia stands located throughout the island.
+Most of the island's trees are loblolly pine and palm trees (mainly cabbage palmetto, saw palmetto, and cycads) though there are some hardwood live oak and magnolia stands located throughout the island.
 Spanish moss is a prevalent feature as well.

 Fauna

 Prior to human development, the island was fertile ground for several wild animals, including wild hogs.
 Development though has been carefully undertaken to preserve much of the wildlife habitat that existed beforehand.
-It is common to see deer in any area across the island, and population control of deer has been a major concern for the island.
-There are several small mammals that inhabit Fripp, including squirrels, raccoons, opossums, bats, and armadillos.
+It is common to see deer in any area across the island, and population control of deer has been a major concern for the island.There are several small mammals that inhabit Fripp, including squirrels, raccoons, opossums, bats, and armadillos.
 Most interior lagoons contain an alligator population.

 Fripp and its surrounding areas are home to dozens of species of birds.
 Among the most striking include populations of egrets, herons, osprey, and pelicans, though seagulls are the most common.
 Island residents established an Audubon Club in 1978 and the entire island is an Audubon-designated bird preserve.

 The island is a major loggerhead turtle hatchery and an active group of residents works to make the beaches safe for the laying turtles by observing outside lighting precautions during nesting seasons and protecting nests from predation by humans, raccoons and other animals.

 Numerous fish and crustacean species can be found in the waterways and estuaries that surround the island, and the island remains a popular destination for fishing and crabbing.
 Fiddler crab is the most common of crab species, while blue crab is the most common species caught.